 The Bank complies with the Large Exposure limits defined by the applicable regulation, namely the EU Regulation 575/2013 which transposes Basel 3 framework at European level.
-The total risk exposure towards a single client or group of connected clients must not exceed 25% of the own funds of the Bank.
-In this context, the Bank has asked for and has been granted by CSSF a partial exemption for its intra-group transactions.
-This exemption has been recently renewed.
+The total risk exposure towards a single client or group of connected clients must not exceed 25% of the own funds of the Bank, in case of counterparties classified as Corporates.
+Funds are considered Corporates.